kritinelavelli/100-days-of-code/Log.md

 # 100 Days Of Code - Log

+## Day 4: August 25, 2020

+Added design system: css vars for color and type.
+Also added stories for design system.

 ## Day 3: August 20, 2020

 Created a common component for tabs for routing.
 Learnt how to do lists (equivalent to ngFor but uses ES6).